komljen/ceph-salt/README.md

 Deployment
 ==============

-To start Ceph cluster deployment run orchestrate state:
+To start Ceph cluster deployment run orchestrate state from Salt master:

     salt-run state.orchestrate orchestration.ceph

-It will take few minutes and after that you can check your cluster status.
+It will take few minutes to complete.